vandersijp/ukri/README.md

 Each project description consists of a title and the public description as submitted during their application.

-The 'mapping' represents how relevant a narrative relates to a project.
+The 'mapping' illustrates how relevant a narrative relates to a project.
 It is a relative measure and could be reported for **each project** as:

 **narrative → relevance**